Overview of TDS

 Every person responsible for making payment of nature covered by TDS provisions of Income Tax Act shall be responsible to deduct tax.

 However in case of payments made under sec.
-194A, 194C, 194H, 194I and 194J in respect of individual and HUF, only if the turnover or professional receipt exceeds sum of Rs.
-40 lakh or Rs.
-10 lakh respectively (the limits will be Rs.60 Lakh or Rs.
-15 Lakh respectively w.e.f.
-01.07.2010) in previous year, he is required to deduct tax at source.
+194A, 194C, 194H, 194I and 194J in respect of individual and HUF, only if the turnover or professional receipt exceeds sum of Rs. one crore rupees in case of business or Rs. fifty lakh rupees in case of profession in previous year, he is required to deduct tax at source.

 These persons are mainly: